SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionHostEntry.md

----
-layout: glossary
-title: Add-VSECSTaskDefinitionHostEntry
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSECSTaskDefinitionHostEntry

 ## SYNOPSIS
-Adds an AWS::ECS::TaskDefinition.HostEntry resource property to the template
+Adds an AWS::ECS::TaskDefinition.HostEntry resource property to the template.
+The HostEntry property specifies a hostname and an IP address that are added to the /etc/hosts file of a container through the extraHosts parameter of its ContainerDefinition resource.

 ## SYNTAX